TheLord45/tpanel/documentation/build_android.md

 an Android package is created.
 This package will be an unsigned release APK.
 ```

-> This script does currently not work on MacOS!
+> This script should run on a Mac too, but was not well tested on this platform!

 ## Build with _QtCreator_